hshauntr/VotingQuestionnaire/README.md

 3. Run an implementation of the chosen voting system and select a winner or declare a draw
 4. Inform the user of the results, including total votes and winner

+## Conclusion
+This data science project highlights the significance of exploring various voting methods and their computational aspects.
+The project's importance lies in the fact that different voting methods can lead to different winners in an election.
+By examining and implementing alternative voting systems, we gain valuable insights into the potential impact on election outcomes and the fairness of the democratic process.

+The prevalent one person, one vote principle, represented by plurality voting, is commonly used in elections.
+However, as demonstrated in the project, this method can give rise to vote splitting, which distorts the true preferences of the electorate and may result in an undesired winner.
+Understanding this phenomenon is crucial as it sheds light on the limitations of conventional voting systems and underscores the need for exploring alternative approaches.

+Ranked ballots, as studied in the project, offer a promising solution to mitigate vote splitting.
+Allowing voters to express preferences through rankings provides a more nuanced representation of their choices, which can lead to more accurate election results.
+The computational analysis of these ranked voting systems offers data-driven insights into their implications and potential benefits for achieving more equitable outcomes.

+By employing real-world data in the form of a questionnaire-based CSV file, this project enhances its relevance to practical applications in election scenarios.
+The findings and comparisons of different voting methods emphasize the impact of computational techniques on decision-making processes in democratic societies.
+This project showcases the ability to use data-driven approaches to address real-world challenges in the realm of election fairness and encourages further investigation into novel voting systems that may lead to more representative and equitable democratic outcomes.